 - His or her personal physician attests that it is medically inadvisable for their patient to attempt to cease tobacco use.
 Contact the HR Service Center for a copy of the Physician Affidavit.

 - If the tobacco-use status of any adult covered member of your medical plan changes mid-year, you must re-submit your tobacco surcharge status so the surcharge can be adjusted as necessary.
-To re-attest your tobacco surcharge status complete the below Affidavit form and submit to the HR Service Center.
+To re-attest your tobacco surcharge status complete the Change Tobacco Status Life Event in Oracle.